ryan-mcclue/unsw/scif1004/discussion.md

 When Deckard asks Rachel about her owl "Is it artificial?", she immedietely replies with "of course" emphasising that having something natural is against societal norms.
 Tyrell's supreme opulence and high regard as the "god father of bioengineering" positions him as representative of what society aspires to live like.
 His building towering above the ground is symbolic of his god-like status and living so far apart from the natural world.
-It's clear that scientific advancements in bioengineering and cybernetics are portrayed as removing the natural life by causing the substitution of organic lifeforms with artificial counterparts.
+It's clear that scientific advancements in bioengineering and cybernetics are portrayed as causing the removal of natural life by substituting organic lifeforms with artificial counterparts.
 Science is therefore shown to be a force of evil.

 Scientific advancements in *Blade Runner* are also portrayed as allowing for the emulation of emotions.